alexjthomson/csv-mapper/docs/planning.md

 ## Context
 Gamma Telecom has many business critical SQL systems.
 They have developed a tool to export performance information for these systems as CSV files.
+This tool runs 24/7 and there currently isn't a good way of using these files.

 ## Introduction
 This project aims to read CSV files containing performance information for